ddhp/remove-debug-loader/README.md

 ```

 since [debug](https://github.com/visionmedia/debug) is log to stderr by default on server side (see [here](https://github.com/visionmedia/debug#output-streams)),
-we usually patch debug to an individual module, so you can add extra config to webpack if different log method name is defined, e.g
+we usually patch debug to an individual module, so you can add extra config to webpack if different log method name is defined

+e.g

 ```js
 import patchedToStdout from './patchedToStdout'